 As a result, it is more important to keep these on track by ensuring that students have the knowledge and skills to progress towards them.

 We are the key to providing the ingredients that feeds the aspiration!
 We are the key to encourage, support and provide the skills in order to develop the next Gareth Bale, Jacqueline Wilson, Tim Berners-Lee, Richard Branson, Katherine Jenkins etc. We are there to facilitate the dreams of others by giving them the belief, the confidence and sometimes the knocks on the road to success.
 Those that learn that failure also provides a route to eventual success are normally the ones that are the highest achievers in adulthood.

-If a child believes they are rubbish and that they can not achieve then it is our job in ever educational establishment across the Globe to change their mind and provide them with a feeling of self worth!
+If a child believes they are no good and that they can not achieve then it is our job in every educational establishment across the Globe to change their mind and provide them with a feeling of self worth!
 Too often, well being is discussed as a means of measuring success.
-I have also done this but actually well being is part of developing a child that can believe that they have an important role to play in society.
+I have also done this but actually well being is part of developing a child that to believe that they have an important role to play in society.